Environmental Law Enforcement

 Illegal dumping not only threatens our water, it threatens honest businesses that pay extra to responsibly dispose of their garbage, debris, and hazardous waste.
 Without any deterrence, businesses that illegally dump gain an unfair competitive advantage over honest businesses, making it more difficult for them to survive and compete.

-For almost fifty years, Texas law has provided criminal and civil penalties for illegally storing, transporting, and/or dumping industrial and hazardous waste.
+For almost 50 years, Texas law has provided criminal and civil penalties for illegally storing, transporting, and/or dumping industrial and hazardous waste.
 These laws are primarily enforced by the Texas Commission on Environmental Quality, also known as TCEQ.
 However, cities and counties are increasingly finding that TCEQ lacks the resources to effectively protect Texas’ land and water on its own.

 The Texas Water Code and Health & Safety Code grants cities and counties the authority they need to enforce environmental violations within their jurisdiction.
+Please note, for environmental law matters we only represent government entities.